sergimarquez/design-system/README.md

   - Publishes to NPM
   - Creates GitHub release

-- **Deploy** - Automatically deploys documentation:
-  - Storybook deployed to GitHub Pages
+- **Deploy** - Automatically deploys Storybook to GitHub Pages on every push to main
-  - Demo site deployed alongside Storybook

 Workflows are located in `.github/workflows/`.